samizdatco/ds-2020/weekly_assignment_08/README.md

 ![](https://github.com/samizdatco/ds-2020/raw/master/assets/setup.jpg)

 Here’s a diagram of this setup, but with a **different microcontroller**.
-Note the pin *labels* rather than their positions and connect everything accordingly:
+Note the pin *labels* rather than their positions and connect everything accordingly (and make sure you use data pin **D2** rather than 6 as is depicted here):

 ![](https://github.com/samizdatco/ds-2020/raw/master/assets/setup-diagram.png)